 Net Nanny provides three different plans that cover a varying number of devices and operating systems.
 The same features are available across plans.

-- 5 Devices Family Protection Pass: This plan covers up to five devices.
+- 5 Devices Family Protection Pass:Â At $4.58/mo, this plan covers up to five devices.
 Unlike the 1 Desktop plan, it includes iOS devices.

-- 20 Devices Family Protection Pass: This plan covers up to 20 devices, which is substantial coverage for families.
+- 20 Devices Family Protection Pass:Â At $7.49/mo, this plan covers up to 20 devices, which is substantial coverage for families.
 It covers PC, Mac, and iOS devices and provides the best overall value.

-Feature | Our Pick |
+| Feature |

 |

-Text message monitoring | ||
+| Text message monitoring | ||

-Email monitoring | ||
+| Email monitoring | ||

-Internet search monitoring | ||
+| Internet search monitoring | ||

-Screen time limits | ||
+| Screen time limits | ||

-Remote lock | ||
+| Remote lock | ||

-Cyberbullying and online predator alerts | ||
+| Cyberbullying and online predator alerts | ||

-Location tracking | ||
+| Location tracking | ||

-Geo-fencing | ||
+| Geo-fencing | ||

-Activity reports | ||
+| Activity reports | ||

-Learn more | Get Norton Family | Read Net Nanny Review |
+| Learn more | Get Norton Family | Get Net Nanny |

 Norton Family shines because it covers far more categories for website filtering than Net Nanny.
 It also provides more significant location-tracking tools like geo-fencing.
 This tool alerts parents when a child's phone has gone outside a designated safe zone.

 But Norton Family's app filtering only works on Android and Windows.
 If you need it on iOS, you're out of luck.
 It's also important to note that Norton Family only notifies you what apps are downloaded and not the content of the apps.
-On the other hand, Net Nanny only works on iOS, but it can review specific apps' content.
+On the other hand, Net Nanny only works on iOS, but it can review and monitor specific apps' content.

 There are essential features that both Norton Family and Net Nanny lack.
 For example, the ability to monitor text messages and emails.
-When it comes to social media monitoring, only Net Nanny offers it but we had a difficult time getting it to work.
+When it comes to social media filtering, only Net Nanny offers it but we had a difficult time getting it to work.
 We understand wanting kids to stay safe on social media, so these services might be disappointing in that regard.

 If you have older children, monitoring texts, emails, and social media may be important features to you.
 In that case, neither Net Nanny nor Norton Family are good choices.